dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 We are moving to Azure DevOps because Azure Pipelines gives us better services on a free plan that can be created by all contributors for open source projects.
-For example it gives us longer run time per job (currently 6 hours) plus the ability to run parallel jobs.
+For example, it gives us longer run time per job (currently 6 hours) plus the ability to run parallel jobs.

-Adding your fork to a free Azure DevOps organization means that when you push a working branch to your fork and it will be tested the same way as when you send in a PR.
+Adding your fork to a free Azure DevOps organization means that when you push a working branch to your fork, and it will be tested the same way as when you send in a PR.

 >This is similar to what the upstream repository is using to run CI pipeline,